shaharoded/Mediator/README.md

   "-xr!backend\data*"
 ```

 >> I used 7z for it's exclusion patterns.
-Other ways to do this as well.
+Other ways to do this will work as well.

 ---